iylim/track6/week3/README.md

 - Start attaching things to the object and showing how JavaScript is a dynamic language.
 - Show that variables and functions being values in a property.

+### The Secret Life of Objects

+TODO: Figure out what this is...

 ### Basics: Prototypes